I smoked my last cigarette last night. I primarily smoked out of boredom — what can I do when I’m bored?

 I completely understand the misery of failure to quit with the book (I’ve been there myself) and I’m certain that in the links below you will find some inspiration and access to everything you need to set yourself free without having any of those negative feelings you describe.

 The fact is, I had clearly missed, or misunderstood, more than a few things about the method — even though I was convinced I had taken it all on board.
-I was lucky enough to attend an Allen Carr’s Easyway to Stop Smoking Live Group Seminar which slotted all the right pieces into all the right places.
+I was lucky enough to attend an Allen Carr’s Easyway to Quit Smoking Live Group Seminar which slotted all the right pieces into all the right places.

 It’s really important that you accept that you have missed something, maybe a few things, within the method, but please don’t beat yourself up about that.
 I know you feel you know it all off by heart — but something simply hasn’t quite clicked for you yet and a little extra advice and guidance from us is normally all it takes.